Skip to main content

 • Elevation gain: 260 feet

 The trail traverses a hemlock and cedar forest.
 This is a very enjoyable just over half-mile hike to a pond; it's easy to fall in love with.
-With minimal effort and only a slight climb, the trail passes a small, attractive waterfall before it reaches the north end of Challis Pond.
+The trail passes a small, attractive waterfall before it reaches the north end of Challis Pond.

 Fishing